javacook/streetdivider/README.md

 # Streetdivider

-This library is able to divide (German) a concatenated street names consisting of the pure street name, the house number, and its affix into its single parts.
+This library is able to divide a concatenated (German) street name consisting of the pure street name, the house number, and its affix into its single parts.